andredesousa/advanced-spring-scaffold/README.md

 Beyond that, you can serve the app using continuous build which will automatically re-execute builds on file change.
 Run `./gradlew classes -t` and `./gradlew bootRun` on different terminals to enable auto restart on file change.
-However, this functionality is provided by **Spring Boot DevTools**.
+However, this functionality is provided by plugins for your IDE.

 ## REST interface

 REST is acronym for REpresentational State Transfer.
-The common resource methods are GET/PUT/POST/DELETE.
+The common resource methods are GET, POST, PUT and DELETE.
 This project follows [JSON:API](https://jsonapi.org/) specification for building APIs in JSON.
 This project includes [Swagger](https://swagger.io/).
 To get a visual representation of the interface and send requests for testing purposes go to [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/).
 The OpenAPI Specification is automatically generated.
 Run `./gradlew generateOpenApiDocs` to see the [openapi.json](build/docs/openapi.json) file.